 To launch a program or an application, click or touch its tile.

 Start screen intentionally hides items that people do not use often (links to help files, program folders, etc).
-To access an alphabetically sorted list of all available program items, right-click on an empty area of Start screen and click All apps in App Bar that appears in the lower part of screen, or use keyboard shortcut Ctrl+Tab.
+To access an alphabetically sorted list of all available program items in Windows 8, right-click on an empty area of Start screen and click All apps in App Bar that appears in the lower part of screen, or use keyboard shortcut Ctrl+Tab.
 Touch screen owners should swipe in from the bottom of screen to reveal App Bar.